1995parham-learning/Learning/README.md

 ![me](https://img.shields.io/badge/me-parham-orange.svg?style=flat-square)

 ## Who Am I ?
-I am simple lonely person who spent his life on code and ... and this is what I have after many years of life ...
+I am person who spent his life on code and this is what I have after many years of life ...

 ## Introduction